 The support staff application process

-For College staff, whilst again it is a mandatory requirement, if a short listed candidate is concerned about their current employer finding out about their intention to leave sooner than they would like, we suggest you ring the Wellington College HR team on 01344 753292 to discuss and agree a plan.
+For College staff, whilst again it is a mandatory requirement, if a short listed candidate is concerned about their current employer finding out about their intention to leave sooner than they would like, please email us at the time of application on firstname.lastname@example.org with justification on why we are not to contact your references.
 Please note that no offer of employment will be made until all references have been completed and considered satisfactory.

 You need to complete the application form for the vacancy that you want to apply for.